The Beach Boys

 Mike Love, Bruce Johnston and crew were slated to kick off their massive 2024 Endless Summer Gold tour in Honolulu, Hawaii on February 21st and wrap up in Nashville on September 23rd.
 Meanwhile, Brian Wilson was said to be working on a Country music album that he started recording in 1970, tentatively titled "Cows in the Pasture".
 The LP was scheduled for release sometime in 2025.
 Shortly after this announcement, the 81-year-old Brian was diagnosed with dementia, and his representatives issued a statement that said he was "unable to properly provide for his own personal needs for physical health, food, clothing, or shelter."
 His longtime publicist and manager, Jean Sievers, and his longtime business manager, LeeAnn Hard, petitioned the courts for conservatorship to take care of his personal and medical affairs.

-For more, be sure to read Gary James' interview with Mike Love
+For more, be sure to read Gary James' interviews with Mike Love and David Marks.

 The Beach Boys in 2015